The Center for Transformational Psychotherapy

 POTENTIAL RISKS OF KETAMINE KAP THERAPY

 You will be asked to lie still during the ketamine administration because your sense of balance and coordination will be adversely affected until the drug’s effect has worn off–generally two and up to four hours after the injection.
-It is possible you may fall asleep, though this is a rare event.
+It is possible you may fall asleep.
 Other possibilities for adverse effects include blurred and uncomfortable vision (you are advised to keep your eyes closed until the main effects have worn off), slurred speech, mental confusion, excitability, diminished ability to see things that are actually present, diminished ability to hear or to feel objects acccurately including one’s own body, anxiety, nausea and vomiting.
 Visual, tactile and auditory processing are affected by the drug.
-Music that may be familiar may not be recognizable.
+Music that may be familiar is not ordinary.
 Synesthesia—a mingling of the senses may occur.
 Ordinary sense of time will morph into time dilation.

-Because of the risk of nausea and vomiting, please refrain from eating and drinking for at least the 3–best is 4– hours preceding the session.
+Because of the risk of nausea and vomiting, please refrain from eating and drinking for at least the 6 hours preceding the session.
 And eat lightly when you do.
 Hydrate well in that same time frame.

-If you are unduly nauseated, you may be offered an anti-nausea medication—odansetron—in an oral dissolving tablet form.
+If you are unduly nauseated, you may be offered an anti-nausea medication—odansetron—in pill or oral dissoving tablet forms.

 Driving an automobile or engaging in hazardous activities should not be undertaken until all effects have stopped–and if for any reason they continue a driver may be necessary.
 You will be assessed for safety prior to leaving the office premises.

 In terms of psychological risk, ketamine has been shown to worsen certain psychotic symptoms in people who suffer from Schizophrenia or other serious Mental Disorders.
-It may also worsen underlying psychological problems in people with severe Personality Disorders and Dissociative Disorders.
+It may also worsen underlying psychological problems in people with severe Personality Disorders.

 During the experience itself, some people have reported frightening and unusual experiences.
 These frightening experiences, however, may be of paramount value to your transition to recovery from the suffering that brought you to your KAP work.
 They will stop!
 You will receive psyhotherapeutic help and ongoing guidance from your therapist.